OK, I’ll admit it up front: not all of these are frequently asked questions.

 Most people ask no questions at all.

-A couple of these questions are real questions asked by real candidates; I’ll let you try to determine which they are.
+A few of these questions are real questions asked by real candidates; I’ll let you try to determine which they are.

 Here’s what many of these really are: questions I hope that people would ask before plunking down their hard-earned to get access to my articles, exams, Survivor’s Guide, and so on.